All Episodes

 Yes.

-Uh get your foot get your nose out of your phone and start looking people in the eye when you're talking to them.
+Get your nose out of your phone and start looking people in the eye when you're talking to them.

-Uh the mentality to survive is a four-sided box.
+The mentality to survive is a four-sided box.

 You have got to want to survive for yourself, but as much as for yourself, more so for your family and friends.

-And uh people read all kinds.
+And people read all kinds of things.

-I've I've been in situations that probably shouldn't be walking around the planet anymore.
+I've been in situations that probably shouldn't be walking around the planet anymore.

-Uh by God's good grace, and that's all I can figure by all the things I went through.
+By God's good grace, and that's all I can figure by all the things I went through.

-I don't know I what caused this, but it either that or uh I I did too much butt-hard work on a farm, but uh I just didn't let go until uh I got out of something, and there were times where I almost gave up.
+I don't know what caused this, but either that or I did too much butt hard work on a farm, but I just didn't let go until I got out of something.

 No, I don't think so.

-This is why I push a neighborhood protection plan, getting to know your neighbors and working together with your neighbors.
+This is why I push a neighborhood protection plan: getting to know your neighbors and working together with your neighbors.

-That's the long term.
+That's the long story.

-The other thing is, along with the survival mentality again, is the preparedness, the food and water.
+The other thing is, along with the survival mentality, again, is the preparedness, the food and water.

-Big big thing.
+Big thing.

 Firearms come with it because it's the most efficient way to defend yourself.

-So that answer your question.
+Did that answer your question?

 Yeah, we go back and we look at it.

-I always think about the term outlawing, of course, and that was uh somebody who had done something that was outside of the law of the community, so they were ejected, and that was a big deal because now you are outside of the protection of that community.
+And of course, that was somebody who had done something that was outside of the law of the community.

-But if you create a community, and you've got some great tips and pointers on how to do that, the do's and the don'ts of doing that and considerations from somebody who's done it.
+But if you create a community, and you've got some great tips and pointers on how to do that, the do's and the don'ts of doing that, and considerations from somebody who's done it.

 Very important.

-Uh I I I'd like to end with this.
+I'd like to end with this.

-Um This is doesn't come from me.
+This doesn't come from me.

 Comes from a trauma management person, very knowledgeable.